 2. Russia: The Russian authority has also banned VPNs in the country to maintain internet censorship.

-3. Turkey: While using a VPN in Turkey is entirely legal, the Turkish government has blocked some VPN sites along with some social media websites as well.
+3. Turkey: While using the most popular VPNs for Turkey is entirely legal, the Turkish government has blocked some VPN sites along with some social media websites as well.

 4. Iran: VPNs allowed to be used in Iran are licensed by the government.
 This means that these VPNs comply with the government’s policies and have disregarded their purpose altogether.